subfield-dev/public-data/u15_historical_dataset.md

 - Captures changing trends in Canadian-trained vs. foreign-trained hires.
 - Enables network analysis of PhD placement and academic prestige.

+## Data Collection

+Data was collected using a combination of archival research and online research.
+At each 10-year interval (**1977–78**, **1987–88**, **1997–98**, **2007–08**, and **2017–18**), we identified full-time faculty members in five social science disciplines across Canada’s U15 universities.

+### Sources & Methods

+- Systematic review of **academic calendars**, **archived faculty directories**, and **departmental listings** in physical, microfiche, and digital formats
+- Manual data collection for cases with missing educational information using the **Internet Archive (Wayback Machine)**, **ProQuest dissertations**, **university press releases**, and publicly available **CVs** and **faculty bios**

+### Collected Variables

+Each faculty record includes:
+- Academic rank (assistant, associate, full professor)
+- Degree history (bachelor's, master's, PhD — including institution names)
+- Disciplinary affiliation
+- Employer institution and collection year

+### Inclusion Criteria

+Faculty were included only if they:
+- Held a **full-time appointment**
+- Were listed under one of the five targeted disciplines:
+  - Anthropology
+  - Economics
+  - Political Science
+  - Psychology
+  - Sociology
+- Were employed at a U15 university during the given collection year

 ## U15 Universities by Province

 ### Alberta